Mohanraj-rama/exno1/README.md

 # Result
-         Thus we have cleaned the data and removed the outliers by detection using
+         Thus we have cleaned the data and removed the outliers by detection using IQR and Z-score method